Neighbor Parking in Front of My House

 Benefits of mediation

-Going to court is frequently more time- and money-consuming than mediation.
+Going to court over parking disputes is frequently more time- and money-consuming than mediation.
 It also enables you and your neighbor to keep up a positive connection, which might be crucial if you intend to continue living next to one another for a long time.
 Parking problems are only one of the many disagreements that mediation may help settle.